ArenKDesai/Aren-s-Notes/Data Ethics & Policy/Public Trust, Institutional Legitimacy, and the Use of Algorithms in Criminal Justice - Duncan Purves & Jeremy Davis.md

 ## Forms of Opacity

 The authors decompose algorithm opacity into four forms:
-1. Proprietary: algorithm code may
+1. Proprietary: algorithm code may not be made publicly available
+2. Technical: understa

 ### Quotes